VictorTrapenok/grammar-ai.app/src/pages/privacy.md

-# SCP-1471 MalO
+# Grammar AI

 **Version 1.0.0**

 ## About the App

-SCP-1471 MalO is an application based on an SCP Foundation object.
-This mobile communication app is inspired by the anomalous object SCP-1471 from the SCP Foundation universe.
-The application provides secure messaging capabilities with a unique approach to user experience.
+Grammar AI is a simple and powerful application for automatic grammar correction and text translation using artificial intelligence.
+The app helps you write error-free texts and translate them into different languages.

 ## Privacy Policy

-### SCP-1471 MalO
+### Grammar AI

-**Last updated: 27.09.2025**
+**Last updated: December 2024**

 This Privacy Policy explains how our application ("App") handles user information.
 By installing or using the App, you agree to the practices described in this Policy.

 ### 1. Information We Collect

-The App itself does not require you to create an account.
-Depending on how you use the App, the following types of data may be collected automatically:
+The App does not require you to create an account.
+Depending on how you use the App, the following types of data may be collected:

+**Text Data**: The text you input for grammar correction and translation is processed by our AI service.
+This data is not stored permanently and is used only to provide the correction/translation service.

-Device information: such as device model, operating system version, app version, and crash reports.
+**Device Information**: Such as device model, operating system version, app version, and crash reports.

-Usage data: interactions within the App (for example, how often you open it), collected anonymously for analytics and performance improvements.
+**Usage Data**: Anonymous analytics about app interactions (for example, how often you use grammar check vs translation features) for performance improvements.

-The App does not request access to sensitive information unless explicitly stated in future updates.
+The App does not collect or store personal information.

 ### 2. How We Use Information

 We use the collected data only to:

+- Process your text for grammar correction and translation
-- Improve app stability and performance.
+- Improve app stability and performance
-- Understand general usage trends to make the App better.
+- Understand general usage patterns to enhance the App
-- Detect and fix technical issues.
+- Detect and fix technical issues

 We do not sell or share your personal information with third parties for marketing purposes.
+Your text data is processed securely and is not retained after processing.

 ### 3. Third-Party Services